celestiaorg/celestia-node/.github/pull_request_template.md

 <!--
 Thank you for submitting a pull request!

+Please make sure you have reviewed our contributors guide before submitting your first PR.

 Please ensure you've addressed or included references to any related issues.

 Tips: